topleft/express-error-handling/Readme.md

 1. Abort execution of unexpected/undesired pathways
 1. Allow for graceful transitions from implementations that do not work to ones that do
-1. Notify the consumer, human or computer, that the program did not work as expected and/or desired.
-Ideally with enough information that will allow them decide how to proceed
+1. Notify the consumer, human or computer, that the program did not work as expected and/or desired (ideally, with enough information to allow them to decide how to proceed)
-1. Provide information to developers about flaws/bugs in the code
+1. Provide useful information to developers about flaws/bugs in the code

 ### Express Specific Questions

 While the objective of errors in programming will remain fairly consistent between languages and frameworks, the details of implementation will certainly not.
-When creating a Node/Express application recently, I had the following questions about how this a JSON API should handle errors:
+When creating a Node/Express application recently, I had the following questions about how a JSON API should handle errors:

 1. What is the best way to bubble errors up to the client?
 1. What role does `next()` play in the handling of errors?
 1. Should I always rely on middleware to bubble up my errors or should I explicitly `res.send` errors?
 1. How can I be sure that errors will log properly by creating a useful stack trace, while not exposing anything to the client?

-I will answer these questions as well as several others that came up while researching the topic.
+I will answer these questions, as well as several others that came up while researching the topic.

 #### Guidelines